Our supporter charter

 - We sometimes undertake cash collections outside our shops or at shows and events; we also knock on doors or approach members of the public at private sites, such as shopping centres, to talk to people about our work and to ask them to support us with a regular gift.
 However, we always get permission from the local authority, ensure all regulations are upheld and closely monitor activity to ensure your experience of this type of fundraising is a positive one.

-- We call our supporters who have given us permission to do so from time-to-time to thank them and provide them with an update on our work and provide an easy means to give again.
+- We sometimes call supporters who have given us permission to do so to thank them and provide them with an update on our work and provide an easy means to give again.
 We aim for this to be an enjoyable and positive experience whether or not you decide to help us further at this time.

 - We are sensitive to fundraising from vulnerable individuals and our staff, volunteers and partners adhere to the Institute of Fundraising's policy on vulnerable people.